JimmyHHua/Attention_ocr/README.md

 2019-05-25 17:12:23,674: Epoch: 22	Batch: 5300	loss=0.016615	seq_acc=0.956002	char_acc=0.995070
 2019-05-25 17:12:32,679: Epoch: 22	training: loss=0.016603	epoch_seq_acc=0.955927	epoch_char_acc=0.995063
 ```
-✏️ Note that it takes quite a long time to reach convergence, since we are training the CNN and attention model simultaneously.
+✏️ Note that it takes quite a long time to reach convergence, since we are training the RCNN and attention model simultaneously.

 ### Test